Should Retirees Pay Off Their Mortgages?

 Investopedia requires writers to use primary sources to support their work.
 These include white papers, government data, original reporting, and interviews with industry experts.
 We also reference original research from other reputable publishers where appropriate.
 You can learn more about the standards we follow in producing accurate, unbiased content in our editorial policy.

 1. Fannie Mae.
-“Baby Boomers Accelerate Their Advance into Free-and-Clear Homeownership,” Page 5.
+“Baby Boomers Accelerate Their Advance into Free-and-Clear Homeownership.”
+Page 5.

 2. Internal Revenue Service.
 "IRA FAQs - Distributions (Withdrawals)."